 Faith Ringgold’s moving imagery is sure to captivate your students.
 The longer you look at her story quilts, the more hidden details you see.
 Her pieces feel both familiar and compelling.
 Ringgold’s website shares,

 “She made her first quilt, Echoes of Harlem, in 1980, in collaboration with her mother, Madame Willi Posey.
 The quilts were an extension of her tankas from the 1970’s.
 However, these paintings were not only bordered with fabric but quilted, creating for her a unique way of painting using the quilt medium.”

 Lesson Idea: Students create their own collaborative class quilts.
 This can be done with paper and glue as a collage or with fabric and fabric adhesive on a base material.
 Students choose their narratives.
 They each compose two quilt blocks where one includes writing, and one includes an illustration.
 Piece the blocks together to form a whole-class quilt to display on a wall in your school.

-For another lesson idea that showcases Faith Ringgold, check out our FLEX lesson called Story Quilts.
-In it, we have helpful resources to guide your students through the ideation process.
+For another lesson idea that showcases Faith Ringgold, check out the Lesson called Story Quilts in FLEX Curriculum.
+In it, there are helpful resources to guide your students through the ideation process.
 For a sneak peek, download the Design a Story Quilt handout.Download Now!